 In this first installment of ‘Vintage Appreciation’ I’m looking at one of the jewels of my vintage collection: a 1930s ‘Kestos’ style bralet and tap pant set with a fantastically frivolous boudoir cap to top it off.
 The Kestos bralet is a rather significant milestone in lingerie history.
 Patented in 1926, it was the first ever commercially available bra with seperately defined cups (prior to the 1920s, the ideal bust shape was the heavily structure ‘monoboob’, achieved with spectacular contraptions and padding known as bust improvers!).

-Kestos was a British brand, founded in London by Polish designer Rosaline Kiln: that may be one of the many reasons I feel such affection for this bra style!
+Kestos was a British brand, founded in London by designer Rosaline Kiln.
 The Kestos bralet was characterised by its two lightly darted triangle cups (offering a subtle lift and seperation of the breasts that had previously not been seen in fashion).
 What is particularly striking about this style, however, are its intricate strapping structures: I am forever amused that these details are seen as modern inventions when they can be traced this far back!
 Although Kestos was a specific brand with a patented design, this of course didn’t prevent a multitude of copies arising.
 I am fairly certain that the silk bra in this blog post isn’t a genuine Kestos piece.
 It is certainly too intricate and detailed for a mass-produced utilitarian garment and lacks the signature label: but that’s what makes it so much more interesting…

 This bralet/tap pant set showcases an intricacy in hand finishing and embellishment that is almost entirely lacking in modern lingerie (indeed, the closest I’ve been able to find so far are the creations of Pillowbook!).
 They feature beautifully elegant cording, embroidery and cutwork.
 I particularly adore the layering of silk satin over crepe: that contrast of textures is so subtle but delicious.
 The motifs are repeated on each cup of the bra and leg of the knickers: clearly painstaking hand work, yet so accurately repeated.